beemdvp/discourse-rola/README.md

 - **Request Body**: Expects a JSON object containing:
   - `proofs`: An array of signed challenges.
   - `personaData`: An array of persona data fields.
+  - `persona`: An object of identity address and label which is used as the username
+  - `migrationAuth`: An optional object used to determine whether the use is trying to migrate their user to use Radix connect to handle their passwords

 - **Response**: Returns a JSON object indicating whether the verification was successful and includes user credentials if valid.